 Making and designing a ring might not sound like a whole lot of work to the person buying online or walking into the studio to purchase, but in reality, there are so many steps involved, it would make you stop and appreciate the skill and craftsmanship going into it if you knew.

-All rings starts out a pure Silver extracted from the earth.
-I buy Sterling Silver granules from a Metal supplier who in turn buys from the mines.
+All rings starts out as pure Silver extracted from the earth.
+I buy Silver granules from a Metal supplier who in turn buys from the mines.

 Sterling Silver, is 92.5% parts of Fine Silver and 7.5% parts copper.

-Sometimes I buy Sterling Silver granules, like int he picture below, and sometimes I will buy Fine Silver granules, and add the 75 parts Copper when smelting.
+Sometimes I buy Sterling Silver granules from my supplier other times I will buy Fine Silver granules, and add the 75 parts Copper myself when smelting.

-Granules is put into a crucible for smelting, and Sterling Silver melts at 893°C. The smaller the amount, the quicker the smelting process.
-This batch took quite some time as there was about 250g of Silver to be melted, which I took in 2 batches.
+Sterling Silver melts at 893°C. Larger amounts of Sterling Silver will take longer to melt.
+The smaller the amount of Silver you are melting, the quicker the process is.
+This batch took quite some time as there was about 250g of Silver to be melted.

-After the Silver is melted, it gets poured into an ingot (pictured above on the left of the crucible).
+When the Silver is melted and molten, it is then poured into an ingot (pictured above on the left of the crucible).

 Annealing – Annealing, in metallurgy and materials science, is a heat treatment that alters the physical and sometimes chemical properties of a material to increase its ductility and reduce its hardness, making it more workable. – Wikipedia